l-maia/uniffi-rs/fixtures/decorators/README.md

-# A "Callbacks" test for uniffi components
+# A "Decorators" test for uniffi components

 This is similar to the `decorators` example, but it's intended to be contrived and to ensure we get good test coverage of all possible options.